Primary Position Title: District Manager

 - Manage District personnel including recruitment, selection and appointment (including Learning Partners).

 - Build and maintain positive relationships through the District.

 - Support adults to further their understanding and application of the Promise and Law.

 - Meet regularly with the Leaders, and build a highly motivated Leadership team. developing and valuing individual’s skills and talents.

 - Encourage cooperation between Unit Leadership teams.

 - Delegate tasks as appropriate.

 - Provide opportunities for adults to develop and use their leadership skills and other talents.

-- Support new Leaders in the District, and in consultation with the Learning Partner overs her development, complete Induction responsibilities and sign-off
+- Support new Leaders in the District, and in consultation with the Learning Partner oversee her development, complete Induction responsibilities and sign-off passport activities as appropriate.

 - Recognise and value the contribution of adults in the District.